haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 My uneducated guess is that despite Alex's downplaying of it as a solution, duck typing became a thing because of Ruby.
 While Python advocates an "explicit is better than implicit" philosophy, Ruby is known for its "convention over configuration" philosophy that sometimes is in conflict with explicitness.

+One observation I've heard is that "duck typing" sounds kind of like "duct taping."
+Not sure if there's anything to that, but if you forgive a bit of a stretch, I think there it may be an apt analogy.

+On the Appolo 13 mission, the crew was faced with a situation where carbon dioxide levels were rising to dangerous levels in the Lunar Module.
+They had plenty of filters, [but their square filters would not fit in the round  barrels that housed the filters](http://www.universetoday.com/63673/13-things-that-saved-apollo-13-part-10-duct-tape/).
+In other words, their square filters were the wrong type (whether dynamic or static).
+Their solution was to use duct tape to cobble something together that would work.
+It wasn't the solution intended by the original design, but as long as the final contraption acts like an air filter (duck typing), they would survive.
+And they did.
+Like I said, the analogy is a bit of as stretch, but I think it embodies the duck typing approach.

 For static typed languages, I think the idea of structural typing provides a really interesting combination of type safety and flexibility.
 Mark Rendle, in the comments to Eric's blog post provides this observation:

 > Structural Typing may be thought of as a kind of compiler-enforced subset of Duck Typing.